 The Island's Human Rights Act 2001 came fully into force on 1st November 2006.

-An updated edition of the brief introduction to the Human Rights Act is now available to download from the bottom of this page.
+An updated edition of the brief introduction to the Human Rights Act is now available to download.

 The Isle of Man Human Rights Act is similar in many respects to the UK Human Rights Act which has been in force for a number of years.
 For information, a copy of the United Kingdom Government's review of the operation of the UK Human Rights Act, published in July 2006, together with updated information and guidance can be found on the website of the Ministry of Justice.